 The anatomy of a woman’s vulva is unique and often inherited.
 However, the shape can change due to childbirth, weight loss, stages of life or simply the ageing process.
 When this occurs, some women may find activities such as exercising or intercourse to be especially difficult or unpleasant.
 They may also choose to stop wearing form-fitting clothing because of the more noticeable appearance of the vulva.

 If you experience discomfort in the vulva area, labiaplasty may be a highly beneficial solution for your needs.
-Whether you are concerned about the cosmetic appearance, or you suffer from chronic irritation, Dr Robert Knight is experienced with performing this intimate surgery and helping patients achieve improved comfort and confidence.
-Depending on your specific needs, she may recommend altering the shape or size of the labia minora, labia majora, and/or mons pubis.
+Whether you are concerned about the cosmetic appearance, or you suffer from chronic irritation, Dr Knight and Dr O’Hara are experienced with performing this intimate surgery and helping patients achieve improved comfort and confidence.
+Depending on your specific needs, they may recommend altering the shape or size of the labia minora, labia majora, and/or mons pubis.

 Whether you seek labiaplasty for functional or cosmetic reasons, the procedure has proven to make a dramatic impact on many of our patients’ lives.
-Our plastic surgeon, Dr Robert Knight, works closely with her patients interested in labiaplasty, to determine if the procedure is right for you, as well as to inform you of what to expect throughout the process.
+Our plastic surgeons, Dr Knight and Dr O’Hara, work closely with their patients interested in labiaplasty, to determine if the procedure is right for you, as well as to inform you of what to expect throughout the process.
 The surgery holds numerous advantages to the right candidates, providing long-lasting relief from the discomfort and embarrassment that some women experience.

 By altering the shape and/or size of the anatomy within the vulva region, the benefits can include: